WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Do the shaping code once, and then run it each time it's needed
 - the scope of the GPU process, one per UIProcess using WebKit
 - multiple webpages to share a GPU process
-- each remote rendering backend runs seperatly
+- each remote rendering backend runs separately
 - a GPU process pre webpage is too much, so just one per UIProcess
 - We already had remote layer
 - remote rendering is the GPU process